How can I archive and publish my data?

 MIT License

 The MIT License is a popular choice, due to its readability and permissiveness.
-It allows users to reuse the software for any purpose, including using, copying, modifying, and distributing it, provided they include the original copyright notice and license text.
+It allows users to reuse the software for any purpose, including using, copying, modifying, and distributing it, provided they include the original copyright notice and licence text.

 However, its permissiveness means that derivative works can be closed-source and do not need to mention that they use your code, which might not align with all scientific openness goals or general.